 This week in Husker history

 The week of Nov.
-3-9, looking back in stretches of years divisible by five:
+3-9, looking back in five-year intervals:

 1893: In a game that turned into a slugging contest, Nebraska wins by forfeit over the Denver Athletic Club.